 6. Google – IT Security: Defense Against the Digital Dark Arts

 Technology giant Google is no stranger to IT security issues, and the company is providing free online security courses to people who are interested in learning more about how to protect themselves in cyberspace.
 Google’s free course, IT Security: Defense against the digital dark arts, teaches students how to identify and protect themselves against nefarious agents online.
-While this course delves deep into complicated online security concepts, it also teaches students how to break down those concepts and explain them to others who may not have technology expertise.
+While this course delves deep into complicated online security concepts, it also teaches students how to break down those concepts and explain them to others who may not have technical expertise.

 Google is one of the top technology research facilities in the world, and learning from the tech giant is a fantastic addition to a resume.
 Google asks the hard questions when it comes to technology, and isn’t afraid to look at what isn’t working and how it needs to change.
 From firewalls to encryption, this course tackles the hard aspects of technology and breaks them down in a way that students can understand.

-Useful Fact: Now worth over $64 billion, Google has the ability to conduct state of the art industry research in technology.
+Useful Fact: Now worth over $64 billion, Google has the ability to conduct state-of-the-art industry research in technology.

-7. Hong Kong University of Science and Technology – Information Systems Auditing, Controls and Assurance
+7. Hong Kong University of Science and Technology – Information Systems Auditing, Controls, and Assurance

 This course is taught by Garvin Percy Dias, an associate professor of business at Hong Kong University.
 Students who have taken the course state that Dias is a fantastic instructor who explains things in a way that is clear and concise, and students feel that he truly cares about them as individuals.